open/close all folders

 - One of the first-generation Pokémon trading cards was Devolution Spray, used to devolve a Pokemon to its previous state, removing all status effects in the process.
 Mew's first card also had an ability called "Devolution Beam", which did exactly the same thing.
 It should be noted though that "evolution" in Pokemon is nothing like real evolution anyway, so this isn't quite this trope.

-- There was a devo ray used in an X-Men story in the 80s: most of the ones hit with it turned into apes but Nightcrawler devolved into something more feline looking.
+- There was a devolution pool used in a Teen Titans story in 1982: most of the ones hit with it turned into apes but Starfire devolved into something more feline looking.

 - The Devolutionizing Machine in this page◊ from a Wonder Woman comic.
 It changes a crocodile into a Tyrannosaurus Rex and elephants into mastodons.